zendframework/ZendSkeletonApplication/README.md

-If you need to make local modifications to phpunit xml configuration file, copy `phpunit.xml.dist` to `phpunit.xml`, which will take precedence by the test runner and is ignored by the repository
+If you need to make local modifications to phpunit xml configuration file, copy `phpunit.xml.dist` to `phpunit.xml`, which will take precedence by the test runner and is ignored by the repository.

 ## Using Vagrant